 - Increase Levels of Vitamin D – Healthy doses of sunshine or taking supplements for vitamin D are essential.
-This is because vitamin D has been proven to help increase testosterone levels.
+Adequate Vitamin D consumption helps increase testosterone levels.

 - Reduce Stress – Stress triggers the body to produce cortisol, a hormone that blocks the effects of testosterone.
 Taking the initiative to reduce stress through exercise and meditation can help.

 - Medication – Sometimes, modifying your lifestyle isn't enough.
 Fortunately, there are medications that can help in these instances.